iPAWiND/MousePort/README.md

 Happy catching 🖱

+## Troubleshooting

+Client app stucks on searching
+* Quit and re-launch it
+* Quit and re-launch the injected app on your iOS device
+* Make sure both your computer and iOS device are on the same network

 ## Acknowledgments

 * This project is distributed publicly in hope that it will be useful for many people